 The only pitcher filter with NSF-244 certification specifically for microplastic reduction.

-Why it's the best pitcher: LifeStraw is the only pitcher manufacturer to achieve NSF-244 certification — the standard specifically designed for microplastic reduction.
-Removes 99.999% of microplastics in independent testing.
-At ~$70, it is the most credentialed affordable option.
+Verdict: LifeStraw is the only pitcher manufacturer to earn NSF-244 — the standard built specifically for microplastic reduction.
+Removes 99.999% of microplastics in independent testing, in a glass body, at the friendliest price of any certified pick.

 3. iSpring RCC7AK — Best Under-Sink RO